Insights

 In this blog we explore the key aspects of a residential tenancy agreement (“RTA”), the statutory protections they provide, how they can come to an end, how they can be breached and what can be done to remedy those breaches.

-In the previous instalments we looked at what an RTA is, their key features, how they might be brought into existence and come to an end.
-In this instalment we provide an overview of the types of application that might be brought before the Court when things don’t go to plan, with a particular focus on eviction proceedings.
+In the previous installments we looked at what an RTA is, their key features, how they might be brought into existence and come to an end.
+In this installment we provide an overview of the types of application that might be brought before the Court when things don’t go to plan, with a particular focus on eviction proceedings.

 A tenant may breach the terms of a RTA for any number of reasons.
 The most common breaches that we see in practice are non-payment of rent, anti-social behaviour or tenants causing or permitting the rental property to fall into a state of disrepair.